bberka/Modmail.NET/README.md

 Bot creates tickets and users message with the bot directly instead of sending message to mods

+# Contributing
+Create a pull request by using semantic commits and proper explanation

 # Warning
-This project is may not be ready for production needs more features and polishing.
+This project is may not be ready for production needs more polishing.

 If you wish to use it be aware of potential errors

-This bot is currently designed to be used in single server and you must host it by yourself

-Reasons being, we must give user selectbox etc to select always and cache latest and keep confirming if user wants to send it to designed bot

-Since creating new bot and even hosting is not big deal, i won't be adding full support for multiple servers.

-Your main server id in config is taken into consideration almost always

-Only support for multiple servers is you have a discord server for just managing tickets then you can add bot on multiple servers.

-However user will see main discord name/icon and all logs will be sent there

 # Features
 - Open tickets by sending a private message to bot